Lateral Ankle Ligaments

 In severe or recurring cases of ankle sprains or chronic ankle instability that is refractory to conservative treatment, surgical repair and reconstruction of the torn ligaments is indicated, particularly in professional athletes.

-Dr Kevin Lee’s preferred technique is the Brostrom-Evans procedure.
+Dr Victor Seah’s preferred technique is the Brostrom-Evans procedure.
 This is a combination of the Brostrom and the Evans procedure.
 The Brostrom procedure involves finding the torn ends of the ATFL and the CFL and stitching them back together.
 In Dr Lee’s experience, especially in active athletes, the Brostrom procedure is usually inadequate for long term stability because the repaired ligaments stretch out over time and become lax.

 Rehabilitation for Chronic Ankle Instability